 What is Grooming?
 Signs to Look for With Sexual Predators

-If you’re a parent or guardian, you’ve probably worried about your child getting kidnapped by a predator at a playground or in a mall.
+What is grooming?
+Well, if you’re a parent or guardian, you’ve probably worried about your child getting kidnapped by a predator at a playground or in a mall.
 But predators can also approach your child without ever being in the same room with them.
 All they have to do is send a simple message on the internet.

 A study conducted by the National Center for Missing and Exploited Children (NCMEC) found that 46% of 10- to 17-year-olds admitted to giving out their personal information to someone they did not know – a sobering statistic that indicates many children could be communicating with adults who may want to abuse them.
-Knowing the signs of online grooming can help you protect the children in your care and give them appropriate support should they experience something so horrific themselves.
+Knowing the signs of grooming can help you protect the children in your care and give them appropriate support should they experience something so horrific themselves.

-Recognizing the Signs of Online Grooming
+Recognizing the Signs of Grooming

 Online grooming occurs when a predator initiates and cultivates a relationship with a child through the internet, culminating in sexual abuse that can include: